cscott530/leaflet-history/readme.md

 When you call `new L.HistoryControl()`, you may pass in an options object to extend its functionality.
 These options are:

 * **position** - sets which corner of the map to place your controls. possible values are  `'topleft'` | `'topright'`(default) | `'bottomleft'` | `'bottomright'`
-* **maxHistorySize** - the number of moves in the history to save before clearing out the oldest. default value is `10`, use `0` or a negative number to make unlimited.
+* **maxMovesToSave** - the number of moves in the history to save before clearing out the oldest. default value is `10`, use `0` or a negative number to make unlimited.
-* **maxFutureSize** - the number of "future" moves to save when navigating back. default value is `0` (unlimited).
-  * if this value is less than `maxHistorySize`, you won't be able to return to the most recent state!
 * **backImage**, **forwardImage** - the class used for the button images. defaults are `'fa fa-caret-left'` and `'fa fa-caret-right'`, respectively.
   * no image will be displayed if set to empty string.
 * **backText**, **forwardText** - the text in the buttons. defaults are `''` (empty).